luviyer/Smart-Beta-2017-2018-/README.md

 # Smart-Beta-2017-2018

-This project intends to examine Smart Beta strategies e.g. value, momentum, quality, and minimum volatility and see how such strategies, operated by various funds like BlackRock, JP Morgan, etc. compare with baseline strategies that we can create using metrics and practices that seem to be consensus in the industry.
+This project intends to examine Smart Beta strategies e.g. value, momentum, quality, and minimum volatility and see how such strategies, operated by various firms like BlackRock, JP Morgan, etc. compare with baseline strategies that we can create using metrics and practices that seem to be consensus in the industry.

 Index methodologies will be investigated to find the common metrics used by similar strategy funds, and regression